michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 Unless you have a remarkable memory of a small network, you are going to want to find out how the network is configured on a computer.

-On Windows, you do that
-with `ipconfig`, usually with the `/all`.
+On Windows, you do that with `ipconfig`, usually with the `/all` switch.
 That will print out the IP address, network mask, default router, DNS servers, and more for every network interface.
-You can also `/release` or `/renew` DHCP-assigned addresses, which you limit to specific interfaces.
+You can also `/release` or `/renew` DHCP-assigned addresses, which you can limit to specific interfaces.
 Windows interface names are long, so wildcards save some typing.
 Sometimes you need to clear the DNS cache with `/flushdns` to get a new record that has an unexpired TTL.
 If you need to script setting or getting the configuration, you can use `netsh`.

 On Linux, older documentation talks about `ifconfig` (interface config) for getting most of the same information as Windows' `ipconfig`.
 But newer